Last Updated on 2025/04/19

 Logging has been introduced for Flask and SQL Alchemy.

-Our first task will be to replicate the above logs in Figure 1.
-Once you have copied credentials into the project root, start docker compose with:
+Our first task will be to replicate the logs in Figure 1.
+Once you have copied credentials into the project root directory, start docker compose with:

 You should see logs similar to the above.
 Notice that information about Flask is prefixed with INFO:werkzeug and information about SQL Alchemy is prefixed with INFO:sqlalchemy.engine.Engine.
-This prefix indicates which log stream they are put into.
+These prefixes indicate into which stream the logs are put.

-Open the AWS CloudWatch console and go to Log groups on the side panel.
-You should see a log group called taskoverflow, if you click on that group you can see the two log streams.
+Open the AWS CloudWatch console and go to Logs > Log groups on the side panel.
+You should see a log group called taskoverflow.
+If you click on that group you will see log streams associated with INFO:werkzeug and INFO:sqlalchemy.engine.Engine.

 Our first task will be to convert the current logging into a structured logging format.
-As we saw in last week’s tutorial, structured logging can be as simple as logging a JSON object.
-This allows logging services to quickly filter through logs based on criteria of the object’s fields.
+As we saw in logging lecture [2], structured logging can be as simple as logging a JSON object.
+This allows logging services to quickly filter through logs based on criteria selected from the object’s fields.

 In todo/__init__.py we have the following code within the create_app function.
 This code configures watchtower to log to AWS CloudWatch.